drmain1/healthcare-forms-simplified/gotenberg.md

 # Gotenberg PDF Generation Service Architecture

+**Last Updated: August 6, 2025**
+**Status: ✅ FULLY OPERATIONAL**

 This document outlines the architecture of the Gotenberg PDF generation service and its integration with the Go backend.

 ## Overview

-The PDF generation functionality has been externalized from the main Go backend into a dedicated, containerized service using [Gotenberg](https://gotenberg.dev/).
-This approach offers several advantages:
+The PDF generation functionality uses a two-stage process with AI-powered HTML generation followed by PDF conversion using [Gotenberg](https://gotenberg.dev/).
+This architecture provides:

+*   **AI-Powered Generation:** Vertex AI (Gemini) creates professional medical document HTML from form responses
-*   **Decoupling:** The backend and PDF generation services are decoupled, allowing them to be scaled and updated independently.
+*   **Decoupling:** The backend and PDF generation services are decoupled, allowing them to be scaled and updated independently
-*   **Security:** The Gotenberg service is secured and only accessible by the Go backend, adhering to the principle of least privilege.
+*   **Security:** The Gotenberg service is secured and only accessible by the Go backend, adhering to the principle of least privilege
-*   **Scalability:** The Gotenberg service can be scaled independently to handle high volumes of PDF generation requests without impacting the performance of the main backend.
+*   **Scalability:** Both services can be scaled independently to handle high volumes of PDF generation requests

 ## GCP Cloud Run Services